-This short story by Alexander McCall Smith, first appeared in the Woman’s Weekly magazine.
+This short story, Treat Yourself by Alexander McCall Smith, first appeared in the Woman’s Weekly magazine.

 This is a story of weakness, or rather, it’s a story of strength followed by weakness.
 Sometimes things work out the other way round: you start off weak and become strong because you realise how weak you’ve been …